Lone Soldier Center: Events

-Thanksgiving Dinners
+Thanksgiving dinners

 The organization hosts an annual Thanksgiving dinner for lone soldiers.
 Hundreds of lone soldiers show up for the event to eat turkey together and watch American football.
 In 2013, the event was held in conjunction with the Israel Forever foundation.

 Advising

 The Lone Soldier Center has a team of trained advisors, all of whom are themselves former lone soldiers.
 Tziki Aud is the group's senior advisor.
 Advisors offer counsel to lone soldiers before, during, and after their service, giving them information on everything from how to adequately prepare for the service to how to handle the emotional stresses of the army to how to find a job after being released.

-Leadership & Staff
+Leadership and staff

 The Lone Soldier Center is led by a professional staff of twenty, and over 300 volunteers, many of whom were lone soldiers themselves.
 Board members have included historian and Ambassador Michael Oren, as well as Prof. Moshe Ben Bassat, and Ari Abramowtiz.